A Sollemnis Institution · Buffalo, New York · Founding Cohort · 25 Seats

 Q5

 The program is entirely contained within the Saturday sessions.
 There are no homework assignments, no outside projects, and no required reading.
-Your student's only commitment is showing up ready to engage from 10AM to 2PM each Saturday for 8 weeks.
-We designed it this way intentionally — students and families have enough going on.
+The only commitment is showing up ready to engage from 10AM to 2PM each Saturday for 8 weeks.
+We designed it this way intentionally.
+Students and families have enough going on.
 The lab does its work in the room.

 Tap to Close ↺